IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

     The endpoint path to health check against

-  instance_id (True, str, None)
+  headers (False, list, None)
-    (Required for new resource) Instance Id
+    The HTTP request headers to send in the health check

   type (False, str, HTTP)
     The protocol to use for the health check

-  retries (False, int, 1)
+  instance_id (True, str, None)
-    The number of retries to attempt in case of a timeout before marking the origin as unhealthy
+    (Required for new resource) Instance Id

   timeout (False, int, 5)